aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 </script>
 ```

-When we simulate that the page changes between two contents, we will find that `window.foo` will be lost while `globalThis.foo` not:
+When we simulate that the page changes between two contents, we will find that `window.foo` will be lost while `globalThis.foo` is not:

 ```html
 <iframe src="a.html"></iframe>